RDIL/cakebot.club/blog/2019-05-30-report-command.md

 ![Screenshot 1](/img/report_command_1.png)

-This will then send your issue straight to the dev team, so we can start working on a fix right away
+This will then send your issue straight to the dev team, so we can start working on a fix right away.

 ![Screenshot 2](/img/report_command_2.png)